-The WYSIWYG (What You See Is What You Get) editor is used to add content to web pages, banners, product descriptions, and category descriptions.
+The WYSIWYG (What You See Is What You Get) editor is used to add content to web pages, banners, products, and categories.
 It is used to add or edit your store's content without touching code.
 It will not edit theme files or change theme styling.

 The text formatting options available in the WYSIWYG editor are similar to common word processing programs.
 They can apply basic text decoration, style, font, size and alignment.

 Additionally, there are buttons for bulleted lists, numbered lists, indent, outdent, text color and hightlight color.